eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

   Securely storing key material is an important cryptographic task for confidentiality and integrity of the encrypted data.
 The JCA class `KeyStore` supports  developers in this task and stores the key material.
 - **Cryptographically Secure Random-Number Generation**:
   Randomness is vital in all aspects of cryptography.
 Java offers cryptographically secure pseudo-random number generators through `SecureRandom`.
 As discussed for `PBEKeySpec`, `SecureRandom` often acts as a helper and therefore many rules list the `randomized` predicate in their own `REQUIRES` section.

-## Cryptographic Service Providers

-The JCA is employing a provider architecture.
-This means that the implementation of the above cryptographic services are supplied by various providers.
-Apart from the default providers that come bundled with JDK, there also custom providers not provided by Oracle.
-Any program can get implementations either from one of installed providers or from a specific provider by referring to its name.
-Hence *CrySL* rules are being developed for third party providers like Bouncy Castle in order to extend the capabilities of Cognicrypt.

 ## CrySL Rules for the Bouncy Castle